Thematic Action Tracks

 Discussion paper & forum

-The discussion paper, prepared by the co-leads of the Thematic Action Track with the support of UN support teams and in consultation with countries and partners, provides latest insight on teachers, teaching and the teaching profession.
-Join the discussion forum to continue the conversation and share your views.
+The discussion paper, prepared by the co-leads of the Thematic Action Track with the support of UN support teams and in consultation with countries and partners, provide latest insights on digital learning and transformation.
+Join the discussion forum to continue the conversation and share your views..

 Thematic Action Track co-leads